super-linter/super-linter/.github/pull_request-template.md

 ## Readiness Checklist

+### Author/Contributor
+- [ ] If documentation is needed for this change, has that been included in this pull request

+### Reviewing Maintainer
 - [ ] Label as `breaking` if this is a large fundamental change
 - [ ] Label as either `automation`, `bug`, `documentation`, `enhancement`, `infrastructure`, or `performance`